How thick does your Roof Light Glass Need to Be?

 Again, the outer pane should be toughened, and we strongly recommend a laminated inner one to reduce the chance of damage.

-Our Eco Roof Lights feature a 32mm triple-glazed unit with an outer 8mm toughened pane, 6mm toughened glass in the middle and an upgraded 8.8mm laminated inner pane as standard.
+Our EOS97 Roof Lights feature a 32mm triple-glazed unit with an outer 8mm toughened pane, 6mm toughened glass in the middle and an upgraded 8.8mm laminated inner pane as standard.

 Walk On Specifications